elisagdelope/statistical_analyses_cross_long_PD/ppmi_analyses/README_ppmi.md

 ### Longitudinal analysis PD/HC

 ##### ppmi_deseq_TS.R (-l gene)
 Performs DESEQ analysis on consecutive timepoints (t1 vs t2; t2 vs t3; t3 vs t4) with design = ~ Age + Gender + visit (visit number with Age & Gender as covariates) separately for binary classes.
 Outputs DESEQ results for each class.
-Operates at gene and aggregated level!

 ##### ppmi_deseq_TS_consistent_trend.R
 Filters genes with consistent sign of foldchange across all the consecutive DEAs for each class separately, and subsets identified class 1-specific (e.g. PD-specific) genes with consistent sign of foldchange across all the consecutive DEAs.
 Outputs results of DEAs of those genes with consistent trend across all DEAs on consecutive timepoints that are specific of class 1 (e.g. PD).